snowplow-archive/snowplow.github.com/_posts/2014-07-03-snowplow-javascript-tracker-2.0.0-released.md

 <h2><a name="ads">4.
 New feature: ad tracking</a></h2>

 This release adds three new ad tracking functions: `trackAdImpression`, `trackAdClick`, and `trackAdConversion`.
-Each of these fires a special unstructured event.
+Each of these fires a dedicated unstructured event.
 Here are their function signatures:

 {% highlight javascript %}
 function trackAdImpression(impressionId, costModel, targetUrl, cost, bannerId, zoneId, advertiserId, campaignId, context)